|

 Data management and setting up processes and procedures seems to be another challenge that many surgery centers face.
 Without oversight from a massive organization, staff can be spread thin and implementing new can be extremely overwhelming.

-From decreasing patient risk to data management- here are the top 4 risks that surgery centers face during day-to-day operations.
+Here are the top 4 risks that surgery centers face during day-to-day operations.

 1. Patient readmission.